 Help with childcare costs

 If you are under 20 when you start your course you may be able to claim ‘Care to Learn’ funding (up to £160 per child per week) to help with childcare costs while you go back or continue in education.
-Look at gov.uk/care-to-learn or ask at Castlegate or your school, college or training provider.
+Look at gov.uk/care-to-learn or ask your school, college or training provider.

 If you are age 20+ ask your college or training provider about a bursary to help with childcare costs.